334th Infantry Division (Wehrmacht): Italy

 Parts of the division were used at Pontecorvo in the Battle of Monte Cassino on the course of the rivers Liri and Sacco.
 After the fall of the Gustav Line, the division withdrew to Umbria.
 On the Trasimeno Line (or Albert Line), the 334th was in positions southwest of Castiglione del Lago on Lake Trasimeno.
 After the collapse of the Trasimeno Line in the first days of July 1944, the division was involved in retreating battles in the Val di Chiana and on the Pratomagno south of Arezzo.
 Then the division was back in Genoa for rest and refitting.

 From the end of July to the end of August, the 334th was deployed in the Reggello-Pelago area southeast of Florence to fight partisans.
 At the end of August, the division was moved to the area north of Prato.
 Understrength, the division was assigned to the XIV Panzer Corps in October 1944, and took part in the defensive battles in the Bologna area, with an effective strength of only some 2600 troops, where it was subordinate to the I Parachute Corps from time to time (August 1944 and February 1945).
 Fighting against the advancing Americans, the division was "virtually destroyed" in Operation Craftsman.
 In April 1945 the remnants of the division surrendered to the Americans of the US 5th Army in the Dolomites.

 The divisional stocks relocated to Liegnitz reached Thuringia in their entirety evacuated by train at the beginning of 1945, where they were captured by American troops in April 1945 and brought to the United States via Frankfurt am Main.
 There they were recorded again and - with the exception of the Ib documents - filmed.
 From 1962 they were returned to the Federal Republic of Germany.
 The documents first came to the document center of the Military History Research Office, from where they were handed over to the Federal Archives-Military Archives after they were closed at the beginning of 1968.
-This file material is supplemented by captured documents from the Western theater of war, by individual files from other groups of documents formed in the USA, in some cases with subject matter (e.g. "EAP") and by donations from private hands, including post-war elaborations by the study group of the US Historical Division.
+This file material is supplemented by captured documents from the Western theater of war, by individual files from other groups of documents formed in the US, in some cases with subject matter (e.g. "EAP") and by donations from private hands, including post-war elaborations by the study group of the US Historical Division.